 Maybe you offer a whole host of services and products that can’t easily be distilled down to one image.
 In that case, it might be better to evoke the feeling a person will have when they use your product or services.

 With the sun just beginning to crest over these purple peaks, this image conjures a feeling of daring, adventure, and anticipation.
-Get this look by starting with Geometric overlays and erasing the tops so that they look like jagged peaks.
+Get this look by starting with Geometric graphics and erasing the tops so that they look like jagged peaks.
 Use slightly different colors in the same color range and layer them one on top of the other.

 Flat lay all day